 Specific Chakra Max Alert policies — mentioned in this article about DB access and activity monitoring — can also be configured to transmit the alert details though the preferred method:

 In this case, Chakra Max alert data will be sent to the named log file.
+Once the data is in that log, it can be indexed into a SIEM like Splunk ES, where custom dashboards accessible in the cloud can reveal details like these:

 If you have any questions about Chakra Max, or need help integrating its event data with your SIEM platform, email email@example.com.